Secure Your Finances

 FAQs

-Overdraft Privilege is a discretionary service offered automatically by JetStream FCU to eligible checking accountholders.
-If you do not want your checking account to be considered for overdraft privilege, you may opt out by sending your request in writing or by visiting one of our branch locations.
+Overdraft Privilege is a discretionary service that is automatically available to eligible JetStream FCU checking account holders.
+If you do not want your account to be considered for Overdraft Privilege, you may opt out at any time by calling us at 800-426-3556, sending us a secure message through digital banking, or visiting any JetStream FCU branch location.

 Please review this important information regarding Overdrafts and Your Account